lilleboe/Portfolio/README.md

 ## Overview
-The Portfolio Website is part of the [Udacity](http://udacity.com) Nanodegree Full Stack Web Developer program.
+The Portfolio Website is part of the [Udacity](http://udacity.com) NanoDegree Full Stack Web Developer program.
 It is a website that allows users to see your projects you have worked on.

 ## Table of contents